datacoves/docs/docs/how-tos/airflow/my_airflow/start-my-airflow.md

 # How to use My Airflow

-## Spin up your individual instance
+## Spin up your individual Airflow instance
 >[!ATTENTION] Unlike Team Airflow which is always running, My Airflow will spin down after 4 hours of inactivity.
 If you are an existing Datacoves user you may need to [migrate your environment variable based service connections](/how-tos/airflow/my_airflow/migrating-service-connections.md).
-Users need  both a sysadmin and a developer [group](reference/admin-menu/groups.md) to access My Airflow.
+Users need both the sysadmin and the developer [groups](reference/admin-menu/groups.md) to access My Airflow.

 My Airflow is a single instance allocated to a user.
 This allows the user to test their DAG in isolation before pushing it to Team Airflow for more robust testing.
 To spin up your own My Airflow: